Field Trip FAQs

 Inside Education is pleased to offer a unique field trip experience at the Boreal Wetlands Centre at Evergreen Park in Grande Prairie.

-This half day, curriculum-linked field study provides and exceptional outdoor learning experience for Grades 4-12.
+This half day, curriculum-linked field study provides and exceptional outdoor learning experience for Grades 3-12.
 The Boreal Wetlands Centre is a 14-acre plot of boreal forest located 3 km south of Grande Prairie that showcases various techniques and technologies for natural resource development in the area.

-• This field trip is no-cost and runs onsite from 9:30-11:30am or 12:30-2:30pm.
+• This field trip is no-cost and runs on-site from 9:30-11:30am or 12:30-2:30pm.

 • The field site operates May & June / September & October